 - Not be on performance probation if employed elsewhere on campus.

-- For camps worked, must be able for work beginning at 6 p.m. on Arrival Date, each subsequent night from 8 p.m. - 8 a.m. and until 8:30 a.m. on Departure date of camp.
+- Available for work beginning at 6 p.m. on arrival date and each subsequent night of camp from 8 p.m. - 8:30 a.m. until Departure date of camp

 Terms of Employment

 - Be available for all anticipated contract dates: June 14 - August 24, 2020

 - Participate in and be compensated for mandatory training.

 - Fulfill position requirements as described in this document, the position agreement, and as assigned.

 The OACC application will open on April 1, 2020.
 More details on the selection timeline will be available in February 2020.